loopbackio/loopback.io/pages/en/lb3/Defining-middleware.md

       <td>enabled</td>
       <td>Boolean</td>
       <td>
-        <p>Whether to register or enable the middleware.
+        Whether to register or enable the middleware.
 You can override this property in environment-specific files, for example to disable certain middleware when running in production.
-For more information, see <a href="Defining-middleware.html">Environment-specific configuration</a></p>
+For more information, see <a href="Defining-middleware.html">Environment-specific configuration</a>
       </td>
       <td>true</td>
     </tr>